Pawpaw Tree

 Winterberry

 Congratulations!
 You’re ready to get planting a few native Pawpaw trees.
-With its ever-changing beauty, delicious fruit, and zebra swallowtail nursery abilities, this tree helps turn your garden into a fruit-filled oasis.
+With its ever-changing beauty, delicious fruit, and Zebra Swallowtail nursery abilities, this tree helps turn your garden into a fruit-filled oasis.
 Gardening doesn’t have to be overwhelming.
 Planting native is much less work than lawns or non-native gardening.
 May Pawpaw trees become cherished and tasty additions to your outdoor space.
 Happy planting!